zhaaaa7/react/react-basics/README.md

 1. Your app state should be manipulate in just a few .js file (container component) that do not do too much UI stuff, i.e. jsx code.
 Create as many as functional components which present sth, i.e. jsx.

 2. event.target.value: handle user input

+3. In order for a stateless child component to update the state of its parent, a parent must define a function that contains this.setState().
+You can think of stateless components inheriting from stateful components.

+4. MVC modal
+* A stateful component class stores information as state.
+* A stateless component class displays that state.
+* A different stateless component class displays a way to change that state.